Kava-Labs/kava/migrate/v0_17/migrate.md

 ### Before the upgrade

 Kava Labs has submitted a `SoftwareUpgradeProposal` that specifies block height **1412300** as the final block height for kava-9.
-This height corresponds to approximately 14:00 UTC on March 10th.
+This height corresponds to approximately 14:00 UTC on May 10th.
 Once the proposal passes, the chain will shutdown automatically at the specified height and does not require manual intervention by validators.

 ### On the day of the upgrade

-**The kava chain is expected to halt at block height **1412300**, at approximately 14:00 UTC, and restart with new software at 17:00 UTC March 10th.
-Do not stop your node and begin the upgrade before 14:00 UTC on March 10th, or you may go offline and be unable to recover until after the upgrade!**
+**The kava chain is expected to halt at block height **1412300**, at approximately 14:00 UTC, and restart with new software at 17:00 UTC May 10th.
+Do not stop your node and begin the upgrade before 14:00 UTC on May 10th, or you may go offline and be unable to recover until after the upgrade!**

 **Make sure the kava process is stopped before proceeding and that you have backed up your validator**.
 Failure to backup your validator could make it impossible to restart your node if the upgrade fails.